smm001/16S_ppm_public/README.md

 *(ii)* from nucleotide sequences with quality scores (in fastq format); it returns the taxonomic classification (output folder: inputname_results_fromfasta)
 \
 \
-If you need to run the pipeline on raw sequencing data, a version can be found here https://github.com/smm001/16S_ppm_complete/
+ - - NOTE: If you would like to run this pipeline on raw sequencing data see https://github.com/smm001/16S_ppm_complete/ (see the corresponding Readme file)
-\

 To run *(i)*:
 #### python run_from_fasta.py input.fasta